Bring in the new year (Chinese New Year that is) with these classic Chinese almond cookies.

 - Thinly sliced almonds

-1 Place the almond flour, salt, and butter into an electric beater with a paddle attachment and beat on medium speed for three minutes.
+1 Beat almond flour, salt, butter: Place the almond flour, salt, and butter into an electric mixer with a paddle attachment and beat on medium speed for three minutes.
 The mixture will become coarse and chunky looking.

 2 Add one of the eggs, reserving the other for later, and the almond extract.
 Mix on low speed until just incorporated.